 Ruptured disc prevention

-A ruptured disc — also known as a herniated disc — is a disc in the spine that tears open as a result of constant pressure from the surrounding vertebrae.
-Because discs are meant to support the vertebrae of the spine and allow them to bend and move without impact, the discs often endure wear and tear over the years.
-This is particularly true in areas of high movement, such as the cervical spine (neck) and lumbar spine (lower back).
+A ruptured disc, also known as a herniated disc, is a disc in the spine that tears open as a result of constant pressure from the surrounding vertebrae.
+Because discs are meant to support the vertebrae of the spine and allow them to bend and flex, the discs often endure wear and tear over the years.
+This is particularly true in areas of high movement, such as the cervical (upper) spine and lumbar (lower) spine.

 While a ruptured disc often occurs over time as a result of the natural aging process, there are some preventative measures that can help increase the health of the spine and possibly prevent or postpone the development of a ruptured disc.

 The best way to prevent a ruptured disc is to live a healthy lifestyle.
 One of the key roles of the spine is to support most of the body’s weight.
 Anything that adds to the weight or increases pressure on the discs, such as carrying extra weight or practicing poor posture, can increase pressure on the discs and vertebrae.
 This can potentially result in a variety of symptoms, including:

 - Soreness or stiffness in the back or neck

 - Diminished reflexes